The key to getting through the next few months? Learn to love winter. While every…

-This year marks the park system’s 100th birthday.
-That’s all the more reason why you should plan a trip to one of them this year.
-Fall is a great time to travel— summer travel season has come to an end, the kids are back in school and you’ll typically find great travel deals reflecting that.
+Fall is a great time to travel— summer travel season has ended, the kids are back in school, and you’ll typically find great travel deals reflecting that.
 Not sure which are the best national parks to visit in fall?
 Read on!

 Yosemite/Redwood National Parks

 Even though neither park really explodes with fall colors, autumn is a great time to visit these northern California spots.
 Why?
 They’re less crowded.
 That’s good news for people who like to experience nature without traffic jams and tons of other people photobombing your selfies.
 All areas of Yosemite remain open through October (sometimes November).
 Redwood National Park is open year-round, however, it does rain quite a bit October – April, so dress accordingly.
 If you have a week, it might be fun to hit up both with a stop in wine country or San Francisco in between.

 As a born-and-bred northeasterner, I love New England in the fall.
 One of the best spots for color has to be Acadia’s National Park.
 If you’re looking for a fun hike, try Cadillac Mountain, the highest point on the east coast.
 You’ll get sweeping views of the coastline and the bold tree tops.
 Forget your hiking boots?
 No problem, you can drive almost all the way to the summit.
 Early birds arrive (with coffee in hand) in both fall and spring) to witness the nation’s “first sunrise.”
 Fall foliage and sunrise means getting a two birds-with-one-stone natural beauty fix!
 The state of Maine knows people are serious about their fall color viewing, so they’ve created an official fall foliage website.
 How great is that?